-Take advantage of the resources available to you, both on campus and online, to find a program that matches your interests.
+Take advantage of the resources available to you, both on campus and on the Global Education website, to find a program that matches your interests.
 Talk to people - a peer or staff advisor in the Global Education Office at the Reves Center, your friends, your family, your faculty advisor - and take the time you need to choose a program that's right for you!
 We recommend you begin researching program options one year before the intended semester abroad.

-- Visit the Study Abroad Library on the second floor of the Reves Center, and read more about W&M programs and other study abroad options.
+- Visit the Global Education Office on the second floor of the Reves Center to learn more about W&M programs and other study abroad options.
 Our peer advisors are happy to answer any questions you may have.
-The office is open from 11 am to 5 pm Monday-Friday.
+The office is open Monday - Friday from 11 am to 5 pm.

 - Browse the programs on our website to see what different options are available.

 - Attend the Study Abroad Fair, held every fall during Family Weekend.
 Meet with faculty program directors and students to hear about the experience firsthand.

 - Talk to students who have participated in the programs you are considering.

 How To Choose the Right Program For You